Athwould History, Family Crest & Coats of Arms

 Early History of the Athwould family

 This web page shows only a small excerpt of our Athwould research.
-Another 143 words (10 lines of text) covering the years 1600, 1903, 1643, 1712, 1650, 1712 and 1701 are included under the topic Early Athwould History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) covering the years 1600, 1903, 1426, 1454, 1643, 1712, 1650, 1712, 1701, 1767, 1783 and 1787 are included under the topic Early Athwould History in all our PDF Extended History products and printed products wherever possible.

 Athwould Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Athwould has been spelled many different ways, including Attwood, Atwood, Attewood, Atwode, Athwood and many more.

 Early Notables of the Athwould family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Athwould Notables in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Athwould Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Athwould family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Athwoulds to arrive in North America: Thomas Attwood who settled in Virginia in 1663; Joane Attwood settled in Barbados in 1664; Richard Attwood settled in Barbados (with his wife and servant) in 1680.
 In Newfoundland, Esau, was the owner of a fishing room at Pond Island, Greenspond Harbour, in 1778.